JIeoHugyC/payments-engine/README.md

 ## Performance Considerations

-**Memory usage**:
-- Client accounts: O(number of unique clients), max ~64KB with u16 client IDs
-- Transaction history: O(number of transactions), needed for dispute handling
-- For the expected scale (u32 transaction IDs ≈ 4 billion max), this fits comfortably in memory

 **Streaming**:
 - CSV reading is streaming (doesn't load entire file)
 - Processing is O(1) per transaction
 - CSV writing is streaming (accounts written directly to stdout)

-**Scalability**:
-The current architecture could be extended for higher scale:
-- Partition by client ID for parallel processing
-- Use external storage for transaction history
-- Add metrics and observability